Enabling Reconfiguration-Communication Overlap for Collective Communication in Optical Networks: Background Motivation

+Different algorithms dominate different regimes based on their $\alpha$ and $\beta$ complexities.
+For example, Ring-based algorithms are bandwidth-optimal (minimized $\beta$ term) but suffer from high latency scaling linearly with $p$, making them suitable for large messages.
+Conversely, algorithms like Bruck or Recursive-Doubling optimize latency ($\mathcal{O}(\log p)$ steps) but may induce bandwidth contention, making them ideal for small messages.
+Production libraries (\textit{e.g.}, NCCL, MPI) dynamically select the \textit{Best-Known Algorithm} based on runtime conditions to minimize the estimated completion time.

-A key characteristic of CC lies in its \textbf{multi-step execution}: each collective algorithm decomposes into sequential communication steps where every node participates in {exclusively pairwise} data transfers at each step.
+A key characteristic of CC lies in its \textbf{multi-step execution}: each collective algorithm decomposes into sequential communication steps where every node participates in exclusively pairwise data transfers at each step.
 This avoids simultaneous many-to-one or one-to-many traffic patterns that create congestion hotspots.
 The multi-step communication patterns can be formalized as sequences of \textbf{bijective pairings}.
-For $N=8$ nodes labeled $\{0,\dots,7\}$, let $\pi_k: [N] \to [N]$ denote the pairing function at step $k$, where each node $i$ communicates with $\pi_k(i)$.
+For $N=8$ nodes labeled $\{0,\dots,7\}$, let $\pi_t: [N] \to [N]$ denote the pairing function at step $t$, where each node $i$ communicates with a peer $\pi_t(i)$.
+Crucially, these steps are strictly sequential: step $t+1$ relies on the data reduced or collected in step $t$, creating a global synchronization barrier between steps.

-\textbf{AllReduce (Ring):} At each step $k \in [N-1]$, node $i$ sends its data to $\pi_k(i) = (i + 1) \bmod 8$, propagating partial reductions through adjacent nodes in a circular pipeline.
+\textbf{AllReduce (Ring):} At each step, node $i$ sends its data to $\pi_t(i) = (i + 1) \bmod 8$, propagating partial reductions through adjacent nodes in a circular pipeline.